Man charged with murder in north Tulsa dispute that killed one, wounded two

 Multiple people were apparently visiting the home, including Cooper, who had just been released from jail.

-The mother of Cooper's children lived at the home, and she told police there was a "long-drawn-out" dispute over missing handguns before she heard gunshots but did not see the shooting.
+The mother of Cooper's children lived there, and she told police there was a "long-drawn-out" dispute over missing handguns before she heard gunshots but did not see the shooting.

 The man shot in the leg, who had been staying with the woman while Cooper was in jail, said Cooper had been "trying to start a fight with him," so he contacted Caldwell to come pick him up, the affidavit states.
 Detectives, however, found text messages between the man and Caldwell about "our gun" being at the "spot," according to the affidavit.

-When Caldwell arrived, he allegedly pulled a gun on Cooper, and Cooper punched at him.
-The man told police it was then that he was shot in the leg, and Caldwell shot Cooper before fleeing, the affidavit alleges.
+When Caldwell arrived, he pulled a gun on Cooper, and Cooper punched at him, the affidavit alleges.
+The man told police it was then that he was shot in the leg, and Caldwell shot Cooper before fleeing, the document says.

 Detectives received another tip that Caldwell had been the shooter, and an additional witness identified him from a photo lineup.